Water Quality Monitoring is critical for a variety of industries and organizations in the states and around the world.

-To monitor water quality factors like conductivity (in Siemens / cm), resistivity, pH, Oxidation Reduction Potential (ORP), Dissolved Oxygen (DO), or any other water quality measurement variables, you’ll need the core components you see in the photos.
-In each water monitoring system, you’re seeing:
+To monitor water quality factors like conductivity (in Siemens / cm), resistivity, pH, Oxidation Reduction Potential (ORP), Dissolved Oxygen (DO), metals, turbidity, total dissolved solids (TDS), oxygen saturation, total suspended solids, salinity, or any other water quality measurement variables, you’ll need the core components you see in the photos.

-- Sensor hubs from Shop.Valarm.net, which regularly send all sensor information to Tools.Valarm.net as often as you need it
+- Sensor hub network connectivity devices from Yoctopuce.com, which regularly send all sensor information to Tools.Valarm.net as often as you need it

-- 4-20 mA sensor adaptersz that connect to industrial strength, industry standard water sensors
+- 4-20 mA sensor adapters that connect to industrial strength, industry standard water sensors

-- Water quality sensor probes like the Georg Fischer GF Signet water conductivity sensors you see in the photos
+- Water quality sensor probes like the Georg Fischer GF Signet water conductivity sensors from Instrumart, which you see in the photos

 - Electrical power source – any combination of 110V mains, battery, or solar panel power

 Specifically, in these systems our customer is using standard 110V mains power from the wall.
 There are also UPS backup battery systems that use a solar charge controller for power distribution.
 This is for fail-proof safety to make sure that your monitoring systems stay on even if the electricity cycles or the power goes out.